-Cashiers_Office@baylor.edu, and received prior to the first class day for the semester.
+Financial Effects-Cancellations and related refund requests must be made in writing, addressed to the Cashier's Office, One Bear Place #97048, Waco, TX 76798-7048 or by email to Cashiers\Office@ baylor.edu received prior to the first class day for the semester.
 For cancellations, all tuition, fees, and meal plans will be refunded at 100 percent.
-If a student has been given an on-campus housing, assignment, Campus Living & Learning, One Bear Place #97076, Waco, TX 76798-7076 must receive a separate written notification.
-Cancelled courses do not appear on the academic transcript.
+If a student has been given an on-campus housing assignment, Campus Living and Learning, One Bear Place #97076, Waco, TX 76798-7076, must receive a separate written notification.